azuredevcollege/trainingdays/day3/challenges/challenge-bo-1.md

 }
 ```

-After you have adjusted the settings, open an integrated terminal for folder _Frontend_ and run...
+After you have adjusted the settings, open an **integrated terminal** in VS Code for folder _Frontend_ and run...

 ```shell
 npm install && npm run build